The Death of the Question

 In other news: size matters

-By the way, while we’re on the topic of tagline insights, here’s another tidbit I find interesting.
-In most circles of marketing, conventional wisdom posits that shorter taglines are better.
+While we’re on the topic of tagline insights, in my research, there’s another tidbit I found interesting.
+In most marketing circles, conventional wisdom holds that shorter taglines are better.
 Or, if not better, at least preferable.
 Is it true?
-Who knows?
+Hard to say.

 Personally, I’ve always been skeptical about such blanket statements.
-Perhaps they sound better when you read them, but that doesn’t necessarily make them more impactful, much less memorable.
-Now, I’m not saying taglines have to be long either.
+Shorter taglines sound punchier on the page, but that doesn’t necessarily make them more impactful, much less more memorable.
+That’s not to say taglines should be long either.
 It’s just that efficacy is hard to quantify.

 So, what types of taglines do people truly remember?

 When I begin my class on taglines, I like to warm up the students with a quick game.
-I split them up into teams and show them brand taglines one by one, and they have to identify the brand that goes with each tagline.
-It’s a fun exercise, and it’s actually harder than you might think.
+I split them into teams, show them taglines one by one, and ask them to identify the brand.
+It’s a fun exercise, and harder than you might expect.

-It will come as no surprise, they all instantly recognize the mega-stars – e.g. “Because I’m worth it.”
-But even with their personal and professional interest in advertising, they barely recognize many of the quick and snappy, usually imperative, taglines.
+It will come as no surprise, they all instantly recognize the mega-classics – e.g. “Because I’m worth it.”
+But even with their personal and professional interest in advertising, they barely recognize many of today’s quick and snappy, usually imperative, taglines.

 Here are a few…